Johnlon/spam-1/docs/register_file.md

 See also at my [component page](components.md) that lists lots of different kinds of latches and flipflops for some idea of the various device options available.

 However, whilst a flipflop is great for a single standalone register, none of the 74xx flipflop or latch devices alone is a great fit for this triple port register file application.
-I need an endge triggered device (aka flipflop) that has a write enable input and which has tristate outputs; and I need a binch of address decoding logic on the write and also on each of the reads.
+I need an edge triggered device (aka flipflop) that has a write enable input and which has tristate outputs; and I need a binch of address decoding logic on the write and also on each of the reads.

 Nevertheless it' interesting to see how one can organise dual port devices (ie one input port and one output port) into triple port arrangements